|

 Have A Crate Ready

 Providing your puppy with a crate is like providing your puppy with its own space.
 If introduced to the crate properly, your puppy will learn to love it!
 You can choose a wire or plastic crate.
 In recent years, wire crates have increased in popularity and most of my puppy owners choose the wire crate with a divider.
 This allows you to expand the crate as your puppy grows, and therefore, you won't have to buy multiple crates.
-I usually use and prefer plastic crates because I have multiple dogs, and this gives them den-like privacy.
+Plastic crates gives pups den-like privacy.
 Whichever style you decide, your puppy will adapt to either.
+You can buy a fleece crate pad from a petstore as bedding for the crate... but I find than an old towel or fleece blanket from the dollar store is easier to clean after potty accidents with a new pup.
+I would wait to pick out a fancy crate pad after the pup adapts to the crate.

 |